-Paul Davies is an architect and planner and serves as Technical Director of Nightworks a leader in developing the concept of diversification in the leisure and night-time economy.
+Paul Davies is an architect, planner and co-creator of Nightworks and Purple Flag and Consultant to RHI's Global City Project.
+He is a leader in developing the concept of diversification in the leisure and night-time economy.
 He is the author of Nightworks’ Prospectus and the guidelines and toolkit for the diversification.
 Prior to Nightworks and since the early 2000s he focused on the research, development and roll-out of the Purple Flag accreditation scheme; initially at the former Civic Trust and later as consultant to the Association of Town and City Management.
 This included the expansion of the scheme into Ireland (north and south), Sweden and Canada.

 Responsible Hospitality Institute